ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

   }
 }
 ```
+### Dependency Injection is best

-But what would be better is if the `logger` was injected directly into the `service`
+What would be better is if the `logger` was injected directly into the `service` through a constructor.
+The `logger` is a service dependency.
+It is likely that it will be used across all methods of our service.

+In the example below, the `New` function signature clearly communicates the expected service dependencies.
+At this point we can decide how to handle a `nil` logger.
+This also solves the issue around making our service method easier to use, since we no longer have to provide `logger` as an input.

 ```go
 type service struct {